HotpotBio/.github/profile/README.md

 # How To Contribute
 We welcome contributors of all backgrounds — healthcare professionals, academic researchers, software developers, ML engineers, or anyone passionate about healthcare and AI.

-For aspiring founders, we hope HotpotBio offers a hub to connect medical professionals and technical individuals since startups are great vehicles for delivering real world benefits.
+For aspiring founders, we hope HotpotBio offers a hub to connect medical professionals and technical individuals since startups are great vehicles for delivering change.

 1. Review **Collaboration Areas**.